 Galerucella beetles are currently approved for the control of purple loosestrife in Wisconsin (Figure 71).
 The entire lifecycle of Galerucella beetles is dependent on purple loosestrife.
 In the spring, adults emerge from the leaf litter below old loosestrife plants.
 The adults then begin to feed on the plant for several days until they begin to reproduce.
 Females lay their eggs on loosestrife leaves and stems.
 When the larvae emerge from these eggs they begin feeding on the leaves and developing shoots.
 When water levels are high these larvae will burrow into the loosestrife stems to pupate into adult beetles.
-These new adults emerge and begin feeding on the loosestrife again (Sebolt, 1998).
-Galerucella beetles do not forage on any plants other than purple loosestrife.
+These new adults emerge and begin feeding on the loosestrife.
 Because of this the populations, once established, are self-regulating.
 When the purple loosestrife population drops off, the beetle population also declines.
 When the loosestrife returns, the beetle numbers will usually increase.
 These beetles do not eradicate purple loosestrife entirely, but do help to reduce its dominance which will allow other native plants to recover.